TharunKumar26/Github-issues-model-Nodejs/README.md

 Github issues model with all the CRUD operations using NodeJs, Express and Mysql

+##DB config

+- `/config/db.js` you can update the DB credential here

+# Setting Up

 - Clone the repo
 - install the dependencies
+- Run `node scripts/issuestable` to create tables in the DB

 - `npm start` in the root directory to run the backend server on PORT 3000

 - `npm start` in the /frontend directory. watch on '/api'